ponylang/rfcs/text/000-compile-time-expression.md

 In the above we can consider `c.x` to be a compile-time expression as `c` is compile-time constructed object and because it is `val` the value of `c.x` could not have changed since the object was constructed.

 This means any expression to be evaluated at compile-time must be recoverable to `val`.
+As the final value needs to be recoverable to `val`, mutating compile-time values within an expression is permitted.
+For example `let c = # (let c' = C1; c'.x =4; c)` is a valid compile-time expression.

 Making all compile-time expressions `val` allows the compiler to generate compile-time values as global constant values, one could imagine this permits more optimisations to be performed on the value.